Kanboard Documentation

 Security

-• Do not allow everybody to access to the directory data from the URL.
-A .htaccess file for Apache and a web.config file for IIS is included, but other web servers have to be configured manually.
+• Prevent public access to the data directory via the URL.
+A .htaccess file for Apache and a web.config file for IIS are included; configure other web servers accordingly.

-• Plugins installation from the web user interface is disabled by default.
+• Plugin installation from the web user interface is disabled by default.

-• There is no code review or any approval process to submit a plugin.
+• There is no code review or approval process for submitting plugins.

 Installation Outside Document Root

-If you would like to install Kanboard outside of the web server document root, you need to create at least these symlinks:
+If you want to install Kanboard outside the web server’s document root, you need to create at least these symlinks:

 .